Serving Deep Learning Models with Deduplication from Relational Databases: System Overview

 Given a set of models, we propose a novel \textbf{deduplication process}, as illustrated in Fig.~\ref{fig:overview} and described below:

 (1) An LSH-based index is incrementally constructed to group tensor blocks based on similarity, so that similar tensor blocks can be replaced by one representative tensor block in their group, with limited impacts on the model inference accuracy.
-To achieve the goal, the main ideas include: (a) Always examining the tensor blocks in the ascending ordering of their estimated impacts on the accuracy; (b) Periodically testing the deduplicated model inference accuracy along the duplication detection process, and stopping the deduplication for tensor blocks from a model, if its accuracy drops below a threshold. ( Sec.~\ref{sec:index})
+To achieve the goal, the main ideas include: (a) Always deduplicating the tensor blocks in the ascending ordering of their estimated impacts on the accuracy; (b) Periodically testing the deduplicated model inference accuracy along the duplication detection process, and stopping the deduplication for tensor blocks from a model, if its accuracy drops below a threshold.
+(Sec.~\ref{sec:index}) { Validation datasets are often available at deployment stage, for pruning, fine-tuning, and handling concept drifts~\cite{li2010mining}.
+Such datasets can be reused for the periodical accuracy validation.
+However, we also provide an alternative approach that does not require validation datasets and relies on LSH parameter tuning to strike various trade-offs between accuracy and storage efficiency as discussed in Sec.~\ref{sec:index-details}. }

 (2) Each set of tensor blocks is physically stored as an array of pages of fixed size on disk.
 Distinct tensor blocks identified by the indexing are carefully grouped to pages so that each tensor is exactly covered by a subset of pages, and the number of pages that are required by all models is minimized.
 We optimize these objectives by assigning distinct tensor blocks that are shared by the same set of tensors to one equivalent class.
 Then blocks in the same equivalent class are grouped to the same set of pages.
 After this initial packing, tensor blocks from non-full pages are repacked to further improve the storage efficiency.
 (Sec.~\ref{sec:paging})